philipstephens/UCI-engine-test/README.md

 5.  engine_test takes 1 parameter which is the time in seconds an engine is given to think. python engine_test.py 2 gives each engine 2 seconds to think before submitting a move.

+Update to UCI-engine-test

+1. Added misses.txt to help create puzzles that given engines were unable to solve.
+2. Added ability to test alternative puzzle solutions by appending letters to the end of the "Round" headings of pgn files.

+   [Round "12a"]
+   [Round "12b"]

+   or [Round "12aa"]
+      [Round "12ab"]